marwan42069/network-rising-story/character-cheat-sheets/mike.md

 ## APPEARANCE
 **Eyes:** brown

 **Hair:** shaved

 **Build:** lean and toned

 **Gait:** solid and purposeful

 **Mannerisms:** ???

-**Style:** very casual except for events and parties **Accessories:** a bunch of rubber bracelets, a really tacky ring on his right middle finger **Health:** almost superhuman due to genetic experimentation and strict adherence to the Bryan Johnson Blueprint **Other distinguishing features:** ???
+**Style:** very casual except for events and parties

+**Accessories:** a bunch of rubber bracelets, a really tacky ring on his right middle finger

+**Health:** almost superhuman due to genetic experimentation and strict adherence to the Bryan Johnson Blueprint (which will be called the Ryan Johnsson Methodology in the story)

+**Other distinguishing features:** ???

 ## COMMUNICATION
 **Manner of speech:** focused and precise

 **Accent:** American

-**Colloquialisms:** "e/acc", "blueprint", "protocol" **Body language:** aggressive
+**Colloquialisms:** "e/acc", "blueprint", "protocol"

+**Body language:** aggressive

-**Vocabulary:** filled with technical jargon **Emotion:**
+**Vocabulary:** filled with technical jargon

+**Emotion:**

 ## HISTORY
 **Hometown:** San Francisco, CA

-**Upbringing:** a little too autonomous due to his parents' very busy lifestyles **Education:** PhD in biomedical engineering **Hobbies:** experimenting with unorthodox methods to increase his VO2 max **Dreams:**
+**Upbringing:** a little too autonomous due to his parents' very busy lifestyles

+**Education:** PhD in biomedical engineering

+**Hobbies:** experimenting with unorthodox methods to increase his VO2 max

+**Dreams:**

-**Heroes:** Bryan Johnson, Balaji Srinivasan **Regrets:** not trying harder to spend more time with his parents **Work history:** biomedical engineer at AstraZeneca, then left to start his own company **Major life events:** ???
+**Heroes:** Bryan Johnson, Balaji Srinivasan

+**Regrets:** not trying harder to spend more time with his parents

+**Work history:** biomedical engineer at AstraZeneca, then left to start his own company

+**Major life events:** ???

-**Foundational memories:** watching his parents leave his high school senior awards ceremony due to work shit **Historical events experienced:** ???
+**Foundational memories:** watching his parents leave his high school senior awards ceremony due to work shit

+**Historical events experienced:** ???

 ## RELATIONSHIPS